 Adjusted EBITDA.
 EBITDA and Adjusted EBITDA are non-GAAP financial measures commonly used in our industry and should not be construed as alternatives to net income as an indicator of operating performance or as alternatives to cash flow provided by operating activities as a measure of liquidity (each as determined in accordance with GAAP).
-Simply Good Foods defines EBITDA as net income or loss before interest income, interest expense, income tax expense, depreciation and amortization, and Adjusted EBITDA as further adjusted to exclude the following items: business transaction costs, stock-based compensation expense, inventory step-up, integration costs, restructuring costs, non-core legal costs, gain or loss in fair value change of warrant liability, gain or loss due to legal settlements, and other non-core expenses.
+Simply Good Foods defines EBITDA as net income or loss before interest income, interest expense, income tax expense, depreciation and amortization, and Adjusted EBITDA as further adjusted to exclude the following items: stock-based compensation expense, integration costs, restructuring costs, gain or loss in fair value change of warrant liability, gain or loss due to legal settlements, and other non-core expenses.
 The Company believes that EBITDA and Adjusted EBITDA, when used in conjunction with net income, are useful to provide additional information to investors.
-Management of the Company uses EBITDA and Adjusted EBITDA to supplement net income because these measures reflect operating results of the on-going operations, eliminate items that are not directly attributable to the Company's underlying operating performance, enhance the overall understanding of past financial performance and future prospects, and allow for greater transparency with respect to the key metrics the Company's management uses in its financial and operational decision making.
-The Company also believes that Adjusted EBITDA is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in its industry.
-Adjusted EBITDA may not be comparable to other similarly titled captions of other companies due to differences in the on-GAAP calculation.
+Management of the Company uses EBITDA and Adjusted EBITDA to supplement net income because these measures reflect operating performance, enhance the overall understanding of past financial performance and future prospects, and allow for greater transparency with respect to the key metrics the Company's management uses in its financial and operational decision making.
+The Company also believes that Adjusted EBITDA is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
+Adjusted EBITDA may not be comparable to other similarly titled captions of other companies due to differences in the non-GAAP calculation.

-The following unaudited table provides a reconciliation of EBITDA and Adjusted EBITDA to its most directly comparable GAAP measure, which is net income, for the fifty-two weeks ended August 28, 2021 and the fifty-two weeks ended August 29, 2020.
+The following unaudited table provides a reconciliation of EBITDA and Adjusted EBITDA to the most directly comparable GAAP measure, which is net income, for the fifty-two weeks ended August 27, 2022 and August 28, 2021.

-(In thousands) 52-Weeks Ended August 28, 2021 52-Weeks Ended August 29, 2020
+(In thousands) 52-Weeks Ended August 27, 2022 52-Weeks Ended August 28, 2021

-Net income \$ 40,880 \$ 65,638
+Net income \$108,574 \$ 40,880

-Interest income (84) (1,516)
+Interest income (15) (84)

-Interest expense 31,557 32,813
+Interest expense 21,881 31,557

-Income tax expense 39,980 13,326
+Income tax expense 41,995 39,980

-Depreciation and amortization 18,174 16,007
+Depreciation and amortization 19,299 18,174

-EBITDA 130,507 126,268
+EBITDA 191,734 130,507

-Business transaction costs 27,125

-Stock-based compensation expense 8,265 7,636
+Stock-based compensation expense 11,697 8,265

-Inventory step-up - 7,522

-Integration of Quest 2,928 10,742
+Integration of Quest 468 2,928

-Restructuring 4,324 5,527
+Restructuring 98 4,324

-Non-core legal costs - 718

-Loss (gain) in fair value change of warrant liability 66,197 (30,938)
+Loss in fair value change of warrant liability 30,062 66,197

 Gain on legal settlement (5,000)

-Other 52 (688)
+Other (16) 52

-Adjusted EBITDA \$207,273 \$153,912
+Adjusted EBITDA \$234,043 \$207,273